-University of Delaware 1992-93 Course Listings

-INTERPRETATION OF THE COURSE LISTINGS
+University of Delaware 1994-95 Courses INTERPRETATION OF THE COURSE LISTINGS

 Parent Resources

-Emphasis on techniques in working and communicating with parents, understanding parent-child relationships and effectively utilizing parent, teacher, home, school and community resources 6
+Emphasis on techniques in working and communicating with parents, understanding parent-child relationships and effectively utilizing parent, teacher, home, school and comi nity resources

+PREREQ: IFST 101

-COREQ: IFST 459 or EDDV 400:-
+COREQ: IFST 459 or EDDV 400

-Internship in Community Services IFST 449

-On-the-job experience in a community and family service agency RESTRICTIONS: Requires permission of instructor.
+IFST 449 Internship in Community Services On-the-job experience in a community and family service agency RESTRICTIONS: Requires permission of instructor.

-- 1. Subject area and course number. - 2.
-Course title. - 3.
-Credit hours - a.
-When only one number is printed it is a fixed credit hour course. - b.
-When two numbers are printed it is a variable credit hour course.
+- Subject area and course number

+- 2. Course title.

+- 3. Credit hours

+a.
+When only one number is printed it is a fixed credit hour course.

+- When two numbers are printed it is a variable credit hour course.
 The lower number is the minimum number of credits that a student may take in a section of this course in a semester.
 The higher is the maximum number of credits that a student may take in this course in a semester.
-A department may choose to offer a variable credit hour course as fixed in a particular semester, as long as the number of credit hours is within the range of the minimum and maximum for the course. - - a.
-When blank the course is a letter graded course. - b.
-Course for which the grade is only either pass or fail. - 5.
-Brief description of the course. - Prerequisites may be satisfied by the course or courses indicated of by equivalent preparation. - 7.
-Corequisite course or courses should be taken in the same semester as the course - 8 Special requirements for the course.
+A department may choose to offer a variable credit hour course as fixed in a particular semester, as long as the number of credit hours is within the range of the minimum and maximum for the

+- 4 Grade types:

+- a.
+When blank the course is a letter graded course.

+- Course for which the grade is either pass or fail.

+- R, RP Not for baccalaureate credit

+- d.
+NR No grade required.

+- Brief description of the course.

+- 6. Prerequisites may be satisfied by the course or courses indicated or by equivalent preparation

+- Corequisite course or courses should be taken in the same semester as the

+- 8. Special requirements for the course

 Interpretation of course numbers:

-- 001-099 Below baccalaureate degree. - 100-199 Introductory-level courses. - 200-299 Introductory and intermediate courses, usually requiring some previous knowledge or experience in the discipline. - 300-399 Courses with a more concentrated focus on the subject matter in a particular discipline. - 400-499 Advanced courses for majors and other qualified students. - 500-599 Graduate-level courses for the nonspecialist. - 600-699 Graduate-level courses, also open to advanced undergraduates. - 800-899 Graduate-level courses - 900-999 Ph.D.-level courses. - X66 Special problems and independent study - X67 Experimental course (may be offered twice).

-Courses numbered 500 to 599 may not be taken for graduate credit in a student's major.
+- 001-099 Below baccalaureate degree - 100-199 Introductory-level courses - 200-299 Introductory and intermediate courses, usually requiring some previous knowledge or experience in the discipline - 300-399 Courses with a more concentrated focus on the subject matter in a particular discipline - 400-499 Advanced courses for majors and other qualified students - 500-599 Graduate-level courses for the nonspecialist. - 600-699 Graduate-level courses, also open to advanced undergraduates. - 800-899 Graduate-level courses. - 900-999 Ph.D.-level courses - X66 Special problems and independent study - X67 Experimental course (may be offered twice) Courses numbered 500 to 599 may not be taken for graduate credit in a student's major.
 With the approval of the graduate student's major department, 500-level courses taken outside the student's major may be counted toward graduate degree requirements.
 Courses numbered 600 to 699 are graduate-level courses also open to qualified advanced undergraduates with the consent of the instructor.
-There should be a single standard of expectation and grading for all students registered at this level.

-In those few cases where the number of either undergraduate students or graduate students does not permit adequate offerings of both a 400-level and a 600-level course, a graduate 600-level course may be combined with a separately numbered 400-level undergraduate course in the same section.
-The graduate component must then be offered with a graduate standard of expectation and grading.

-The appropriateness of 600-numbered courses for undergraduate credit is subject to review by the Committee on Undergraduate Studies.

-CODES FOR SUBJECT AREAS:
+There should be a single standard of expectation and grading for all students registered at this level In those few cases where the number of either undergraduate students or graduate students does not permit adequate offerings of both a 400-level and a 600-level course, a graduate 600-level course may be combined with a separately numbered 400-level undergraduate course in the same section.
+The graduate component must then be offered with a graduate standard of expectation and grading The appropriateness of 600-numbered courses for undergraduate credit is subject to review by the Committee on Undergraduate Studies CODES FOR SUBJECT AREAS: